 Growing Radishes in New South Wales

-Quick and easy to grow.
-These sharp tasting little root-veggies are perfect for a first-time gardener or a fun crop to grow with the kids.
+Radishes are incredibly quick and easy to grow.
+These sharp-tasting little root-veggies are perfect for a first-time gardener or a fun crop to grow with the kids.
+They’ll tolerate a wide variety of conditions and do really well in containers.
 There are a range of varieties available, so choose your favourite, or try a few.

 Don’t let the soil become too dry.
-If the soil dries out, radishes may go to seed before you have a chance to harvest them.
+If the soil dries out, radishes may crack or go to seed before you have a chance to harvest them.

 Radishes like rich, well-draining soil.
-Add some compost and to your soil before you plant.
+Add some compost to your soil before you plant.

 Radishes can be planted year-round; however, you may find that they bolt too seed quickly in the hot, summer months.